 The Company's exposure to foreign current risk arises from the translation of cash and cash equivalents, receivables, short-term borrowing, accounts payable, and other payables, that are primarily denominated in USD.
-Assuming all other variable factors remain constant, a strengthening (weakening) of \$1 of the TWD against USD as of December 31, 2020 and 2019, would have increased (decreased) the net income \$6,443 and \$11,644, respectively for the years then ended.
+Assuming all other variable factors remain constant, a strengthening (weakening) of \$1 of the TWD against USD, would have increased (decreased) the net income \$23,751 and \$6,443, respectively for the years ended December 31, 2021 and 2020.